YC-collection/achuwilson.github.io/projects/blindgrasp.md

 ## **Research Areas:**

 Blindgrasp needs both research into mechanical structure of the Gelsight gripper and the software algorithms to make sense of the data.
-They are as follows.
+The following are the two areas of concentration.
 <br>
 **1. GelSight Finger**